CanonicalLtd/maas-docs/en/nodes-commission.md

 - **Unconfigured**: The interface will be left unconfigured.

-See [Concepts and terms][concepts-ipranges] for the definitions of reserved range types and [MAAS CLI - advanced tasks][cli-change-ip-assignment-mode] for changing the mode with the CLI.

 Press the 'Save' button to apply the changes.

+See [Concepts and terms][concepts-ipranges] for the definitions of reserved range types and [MAAS CLI - advanced tasks][cli-change-ip-assignment-mode] to learn how to change the IP-assignment mode of a network interface using the CLI.

 ### Bond interfaces